 - Hostile Show Takeover: After the GM Rage Quit by Flipping the Table after Henderson killed Hastur in a giant fireball (that also killed himself in the process), ''A Self Called Nowhere' reset the table, and seated himself in the GM's position, allowing Henderson and Hastur to be Not Quite Dead just long enough to have one final chat.

 - House Fire: Henderson starts one to kill an eldritch beast.
 It also ends up killing one of Nowhere's characters, a cop.

 - Humble Goal: Old Man Henderson battles the cult of an Elder God and ultimately the Elder God himself because he thinks they stole his lawn gnomes and he wants them back.
 Henderson's player, the cause of all this insanity, just wanted the GM to stop Railroading the game.

 - Humiliation Conga: "Nowhere" got his characters killed, directly or indirectly, by Henderson.
 Yes, that's plural.
 He got four characters killed by Henderson in just one session!

 - Infant Immortality: Not deliberately, but in a group of adults, the two teenagers are the only characters who end up surviving.

-- Jerk with a Heart of Gold: Henderson is a crazy, rude, and violent, and occasionally kills his allies, but he's otherwise a swell guy to hang out with.
+- Jerk with a Heart of Gold: Henderson is crazy, rude, and violent, and occasionally kills his allies, but he's otherwise a swell guy to hang out with.
 Also, he willed everything he owned to Jimmy and Kary.

-- Killer Game Master: The DM was a bastard who killed player characters with "bullshit" for disagreeing his own characters.
+- Killer Game Master: The DM was a bastard who killed player characters with "bullshit" for disagreeing with his own characters.
 This inspired WHM's rampage to begin with.